mairess/desafio-front-end/README.md

 - Image (user thumbnail)
 - Name
-- Role/position (employee job title)
+- Job (employee job title)
-- Date of Admission
+- Admission
 - Phone

 It must be possible to search data on the table using an input field.
-The search input must allow search by role/position, name, and phone number.
+The search input must allow search by job, name, and phone number.

 Dates and phone numbers must be formatted on the front end.
 Do not change API db.json.